GhoulofGSG9/Ghouls-Balance-Mod/README.md

     - Gorge
         - Gorge Tunnel
            - Increased the Pres cost to 4 (from 3).
-           - Increased the growth time to 30 seconds (from 10).
-So it takes now 15 seconds to build with heal spry instead of 5 seconds.
+           - Increased the growth time to 25 seconds (from 10).
+So it takes now 12.5 seconds to build with heal spry instead of 5 seconds.
+        - Heal Spray
+            - Decreased the enrgy cost for using healspray to 10 (from 12)
+        - Structure drop ability
+            - Decreased the energy cost for dropping a structure (clog, hydra, babbler egg) to 15 (from 20)
     - Lerk
         - Increased Pres Cost to 21 (from 18)
     - PvE